cahueya/community_store_sendy_subscribing/README.md

 To comply with GDPR rules, you can add a checkbox attribute with 'sendy_checkout_subscribe' as attribute handle and add it to the 'Other Customer Choices' Group.
 If this attribue exists, the customers data will only be added to a sendy list, if the checkbox is checked at checkout.

 To add customers to specific Sendy lists for specific products, create a text product attribute with the handle 'sendy_list_id', then enter a list ID when editing a product.
 A list ID is found under the Sendy settings, list name and defaults section of a list.

+## Credits
+This add-on was inspired by the community_store_mailchimp_subscribe (https://github.com/concretecms-community-store/community_store_mailchimp_subscribing) by https://github.com/MrKarlDilkington.
+Thank you!